-If you’d like to spend less time on your phone and on social media, we also now offer a scheduling service for Canva for Work.
+If you’d like to spend less time on your phone and on social media, we also now offer a scheduling service for Canva Pro.
 Canva Schedule is a tool that allows you to design and schedule posts at popular times throughout the day.
 You’ll have an online presence even while you sleep.

 Print your designs for increased impact: Sometimes, seeing or sending a physical copy of documents has a stronger impact than if you were to send it via email.

 If you’d like to print your design using your own printer, open the PDF document you wish to print, look for the print button and select your printer model.
 Make sure to set your printer settings to the 100% scale to ensure your designs will print at the intended size.

 Canva now also offers printing services and will deliver your designs to your door in the US, Australia, Canada, Europe, Mexico, and New Zealand (with more destinations on their way).
 Once you’ve created a design, you can choose to print it as a business card, flyer, invite, poster or A4 layout.
 Next you can choose paper quality, the number of prints you require and shipping options.
 Below are just a few designs our Canva users have printed.

 Send a website live: Creating a website can feel like a daunting task, but Canva is making it easier than ever.
 In fact, by clicking the Publish tab and then selecting Website, your designs will instantly turn into a functional website.
 You can then pick a layout that works best for your needs.
 This includes: classic navigation, scrolling, presentation and standard designs.
 For example, if you’d like to share your resume with a link, the scrolling option works perfectly to help recruiters have a seamless view of your qualifications.